-When working with hosting accounts, it’s important to remember that there are several different types of operating systems that you can use with your server.
+When working with hosting accounts, it’s important to remember several different types of operating systems that you can use with your server.
 The two most common operating systems available to HostGator are Linux and Windows.

 Linux and Windows are two different types of operating systems.
 Linux is the most popular operating system for web servers.
 Since Linux-based hosting is more popular, it has more of the features web designers expect.
 So unless you have websites that need specific Windows applications, Linux is the preferred choice.

-In this article, we will break-down the essential differences between these two operating systems as well as cover some specifications about each.
+In this article, we will break down the essential differences between these two operating systems and cover some specifications about each.
 To learn more about the different types of hosting packages that HostGator offers, check out this article, Hosting Price Chart.

 Jump to a Section:

 Although a common operating system for web development, the Windows operating system is not commonly needed for most average hosting users.
 Generally speaking, Windows OS users have specific requirements for doing so.
 In most cases, especially in the shared hosting environment, you will be just fine using the Linux OS.